qikunxiang/MatchingForTeams/README.md

-# Feasible approximation of matching equilibria in the matching for teams problem beyond discrete measures
+# Feasible approximation of matching equilibria for large-scale matching for teams problems

 + By Ariel Neufeld and Qikun Xiang
 + Article link (arXiv): [TBD]